To Speak From Experience

 Part of this human condition, is the fact that, despite working in the health and fitness industry and striving to lead a healthy lifestyle, when it comes to being real and living real life, there are always the bad days in amongst the good.
 Being in the industry doesn’t mean those days don’t happen or aren’t allowed to happen, it simply means you are transparent with the fact that they do happen.

 We need to bring truth to the fact that even with practice and professional knowledge and education standards, there are still days that are hard, days when things fall off track, or days when you eat peanut butter by the spoonful.
 And that’s okay.
 Because being an example means recognizing and sharing that you don’t always have it all together.
-It means offering a realistic picture for your clients, through the content you create, the image you portray, and the examples that you offer, that you are striving for balance.
+Understanding how to make your small business more successful means offering a realistic picture for your clients, through the content you create, the image you portray, and the examples that you offer, that you are striving for balance.
 Each day is a practice where you are working to have things meet your definition of balance in an effort to show up as your best, be at your best, and deliver the best for your clients in return.